MrDDream/ReminderVoteBot/README.md

 ## HTTP Helper & Vote Tracking
 The embedded Express server provides:
-- `GET /` – returns `OK`, handy for uptime monitors.
+- `GET /` ï¿½ returns `OK`, handy for uptime monitors.
-- `GET /health` – returns `{ ok: true }`.
+- `GET /health` ï¿½ returns `{ ok: true }`.
-- `GET /v?t=<token>` – validates the HMAC signature, updates `lastVotedAt`, fetches the user display name, appends `?pseudo=<displayName>` to the actual vote URL, and redirects.
+- `GET /v?t=<token>` ï¿½ validates the HMAC signature, updates `lastVotedAt`, fetches the user display name, appends `?pseudo=<displayName>` to the actual vote URL, and redirects.

 Enable this workflow by setting `PUBLIC_BASE_URL` (pointing to the server that exposes the Express app) and `MARK_SECRET`.
 The `Vote now` button will then hit your domain first, giving you click analytics.

 ## Troubleshooting
-- **Slash commands do not appear** – double-check `CLIENT_ID`, rerun `npm run deploy:commands`.
+- **Slash commands do not appear** ï¿½ double-check `CLIENT_ID`, rerun `npm run deploy:commands`.
 Without `GUILD_ID`, global propagation can take up to 1 hour.
-- **Bot online but no reminders** – ensure each vote entry has a valid URL, subscribers completed `/subscribe`, and current time falls inside their configured window.
+- **Bot online but no reminders** ï¿½ ensure each vote entry has a valid URL, subscribers completed `/subscribe`, and current time falls inside their configured window.
-- **DMs fail** – Discord blocks DMs if the user disabled server messages.
+- **DMs fail** ï¿½ Discord blocks DMs if the user disabled server messages.
 Encourage them to pick the channel delivery mode instead.
-- **Multiple vote URLs per server** – use `/addvote` to duplicate entries with different cooldowns, then assign subscribers via `/listvote`.
+- **Multiple vote URLs per server** ï¿½ use `/addvote` to duplicate entries with different cooldowns, then assign subscribers via `/listvote`.
-- **Logging** – all major actions (errors, reminders, redirects) log to stdout/stderr.
+- **Logging** ï¿½ all major actions (errors, reminders, redirects) log to stdout/stderr.
 Hook your hosting provider to these logs for easier debugging.

 ## License
 Distributed under the [MIT License](LICENSE).
 You are free to clone, modify, and deploy as long as the license notice remains intact.